 Powder these by hand or in your spice grinder.

-If you want to see the difference between herbs you dry yourself and the ones you buy in the store, here was my newly made poultry seasoning next to some store bought.
+If you want to see the difference between herbs you dry yourself and the ones you buy in the store, here was my newly made poultry seasoning on the left next to some store bought on the right.

 Big difference, right?

 Okay, now I am ready to put them together.
 I used 2 tablespoons of the vegetable powder…